Stupidoodle/f-ck-service/README.md

 - Can answer questions about the website or provide customer support
 - Easy to use and deploy

+# Why you should use this code:

+- It's free.
+There are no hidden fees or charges.
+You can use this code to crawl any website you want, without any restrictions.
+- It's easy to set up.
+You don't need to be a coding expert to use this code.
+Just follow the instructions in the README, and you'll be up and running in minutes.
+- There's no bullshit pricing.
+You won't have to pay any monthly or annual fees to use this code.
+It's completely free, forever.
+Depending on your Servers Performance there are up to unlimited Chatbots.
+- You don't need sitemaps or any other shit.
+This code will crawl your website even if you don't have a sitemap.
+You don't need to worry about any of that technical stuff.
+- It's efficient and lightweight.
+No need for super-mega-hyper processing power.
+## In addition to these benefits, this code is also:

+- Open source.
+You can view the code on GitHub and contribute to its development.
+- Well-documented.
+The README includes detailed instructions on how to use the code.
+- Reliable.
+The code has been tested on a variety of websites and has been found to be reliable.

 # Usage
 - [ ] Write Script that automates the installation into a website (Chat window, connection with back end, etc..)
 - [ ] Write How to use